visionmedia/minstache/Readme.md

   - lambdas

  I couldn't care less about partials, and will not add them, this lib is meant to be a small template engine solution for stand-alone [component](http://github.com/component) templates.
-If your template takes "partials", pass other rendered strings to it.
+If your template takes "partials" then pass other rendered strings to it.

 ## License